aGhouzlane/tap-room-redux/README.md

 2. Navigate to the `tap-room-redux/` directory on your computer
 3. Open with your preferred text editor to view the code base
 4. Run command `npm i`
-5. To run the project, rum command `npm run`
+5. To run the project, rum command `npm watch run`
+6. To test the project, run command `npm run test`

 ## License ⚖